 earth

-EVA Air’s environmental footprint derives primarily from the energy and resources used in our value chain, as well as the ecosystem of aircraft and ground operations.
+EVA Air actively responds to international trends by setting a net-zero emissions target.
+Following an inventory assessment, EVA Air’s environmental footprint derives primarily from the energy and resources used in our value chain, as well as the ecosystem of aircraft and ground operations.
 In response to the global climate emergency, EVA Air has established a climate governance mechanism based on the Task Force on Climate-Related Financial Disclosures (TCFD).
 After the formal release of the Taskforce on Nature-related Financial Disclosures (TNFD) in September 2023, the TNFD’s processes were integrated in a more comprehension manner.
-We introduced the concept of ecological footprints into our formulation of environmental footprint management strategies and actions.
-Our climate action strategies are formulated incorporating the Nature Positive concept.
+We introduced the concept of ecological footprints into our management in order to incorporate the Nature Positive concept to our climate action strategies.

 Climate Risk and Opportunity Significance Identification